 We were formed on October 15, 2015 as a corporation under the laws of the State of Maryland.
 We are a specialty finance company focused on lending to U.S. middle-market companies.
-Since we began investment activities in April 2016 through March 31, 2020, our Adviser and its affiliates have originated \$21.0 billion aggregate principal amount of investments, of which \$19.4 billion of aggregate principal amount of investments, prior to any subsequent exits or repayments, was retained by either us or a corporation or fund advised by our Adviser or its affiliates.
+Since we began investment activities in April 2016 through March 31, 2020, our Adviser and its affiliates have originated \$21.0 billion aggregate principal amount of investments, of which \$19.4 billion of aggregate principal amount of investments, was retained by either us or a corporation or fund advised by our Adviser or its affiliates.
 Our capital will be used by our portfolio companies to support growth, acquisitions, market or product expansion, refinancings and/or recapitalizations.